LiteLDev/liteloaderbds-documentation/en/Usage.md

 If you do not want to use Lip, or if you want to do some advanced operations, you can install LiteLoaderBDS manually. follow these steps to install it:

-1. Download the corresponding version of LiteLoaderBDS from <https://github.com/LiteLDev/LiteLoader/releases>.
-Most of assets are components of LiteLoaderBDS, so you need to download the `LiteLoaderBDS-full.zip` file.
+1. Download the corresponding version of `LiteLoaderBDS.zip` from <https://github.com/LiteLDev/LiteLoader/releases>.
 2. Unzip the downloaded file into the BDS directory.

-3. (Optional) If you want to use LLMoney, which is a prerequisite of many plugins, download it from <https://github.com/LiteLDev/LLMoney/releases/latest> and put the `LLMoney.dll` file to `plugins/`.

-4. (Optional) If you want to use LLPermission, which is a prerequisite of some plugins, download `LLPermission.zip` and put everything in it to `plugins/LiteLoader`.

-5. (Optinoal) If you want to use LLParticle, which is a prerequisite of some plugins, download `LLParticle.zip` and put everything in it to `plugins/LiteLoader`.

-6. Run `LLPeEditor.exe` in the BDS directory.
-4.
+3. Run `LLPeEditor.exe` in the BDS directory.

-7. Run `bedrock_server_mod.exe` in the BDS directory to start the server.
+4. Run `bedrock_server_mod.exe` in the BDS directory to start the server.

 ### Installing on a Linux distribution